Channel

 and example.pb.cc

-files, containing the C++ classes and methods generated based on the defined message types.
+files, containing the C++ classes and methods generated according to the defined message types.

-Note that this native code generation approach is only meant to demonstrate the underlying principles to developers.
-In actual use, manual handling of dependencies and CMake encapsulation can be cumbersome.
-AimRT provides some encapsulation for this process, allowing developers to directly use the two CMake methods provided in the ProtobufGenCode.cmake file:
+Please note that the above native code generation method is only to show developers the underlying principle.
+In actual use, you still need to manually handle dependencies and CMake packaging, which is cumbersome.
+AimRT has encapsulated this process to some extent.
+Developers can directly use the two CMake methods provided in ProtobufGenCode.cmake:

 add_protobuf_gencode_target_for_proto_path